-Additionally, visitors are encouraged to wear cloth face coverings, especially when interacting with Archives Department staff or other visitors.
+Additionally, visitors are required to wear cloth face coverings when visiting the Archives and Museum.
 Thank you for working with us as we do our best to protect the health of our citizens and staff.
 We hope to see you soon!

 Here at Williamson County Archives our mission is to collect, preserve, and provide access to county records with enduring administrative and historical value.
 Our records date back to the founding of Williamson County, Tennessee, in 1799, and include multiple record groups.
 We also collect other documents of historical value and make them available to the public.
 Sign up for our mailing list.